Best Bat Facts

 The Big Brown Bat and the Little Brown Bat are the two species of bats in North America, most likely to use a man-made bat house, bat box or bat shack.

-Bats make good neighbours!
+Bats make good neighbors!

 by Connor Long